 Work on real projects for real clients starting as early as your second year at Michigan Tech.
 Are you ready?
 We think so.

 More than 50 students in the Aerospace Enterprise work together on innovative and relevant aerospace-related projects for government and industry.
 The team competes nationally in the University Nanosat-6 Competition to design and build a satellite to launch into space.
-Following the team's first-place finish in 2011, current members worked prepare our Oculus-ASR Nanosatellite for launch on a SpaceX Falcon Heavy out of Cape Canaveral as part of the Department of Defense's Space Test Program.
+Following the team's first-place finish in 2011, current members worked to prepare our Oculus-ASR Nanosatellite for launch on a SpaceX Falcon Heavy out of Cape Canaveral as part of the Department of Defense's Space Test Program.
 Mission accomplished!
-Now, put that on your résumé!
+Put that on your resume!

 The Humane Interface Design Enterprise (HIDE) focuses on software development and usability research, like comparing cognitive load while driving with Google Glass and Android, testing a prototype of Chrysler's U-Connect system, or building a crowd-sourced music selection web app for Winter Carnival.

 A vehicle that gets 793 MPG?
 Crazy smart Michigan Tech students did it.
-Supermileage Systems Enterprise is responsible for the design, engineering, and fabrication of one-manned, high-efficiency vehicles for the Society of Automotive Engineers (SAE) Supermileage Competition.
+Supermileage Systems Enterprise is responsible for the design, engineering, and fabrication of one-man, high-efficiency vehicles for the Society of Automotive Engineers (SAE) Supermileage Competition.
 Alternating between working on an internal combustion vehicle and a battery electric vehicle, the team goal is 500 kilometers per kilowatt hour or better.

 Want to see more?
 Here's the full list of teams.